Integrations

 Initialising

-If you are using Coldbrew packages in your app, you need to initialise Opentelemetry manually.
+If you are using ColdBrew packages in your app, you need to initialise Opentelemetry manually.
 To initialise Opentelemetry follow the Opentelemetry documentation and configure the otel exporter to send the data.

 To initialise New Relic Opentelemetry use the SetupNROpenTelemetry function from the go-coldbrew/core package.